Passage cave Grotte du Trou de l'Argent

 source captée = spring tapping

-The access is easy to find: under the big arch.
+The access is easy to find: return on foot to the village and pass under the big arch.
 Further up we pass the 17th-century church Église St. Marc.

 Here we are on an alley that already indicates the further direction.
 It quickly becomes a forest road.
 It's already noticeably uphill and later it gets even steeper.
 At the beginning we pass under large oak trees, which find plenty of water here.